devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Mockito

 As mentioned before, *Mockito* [\[76\]](https://pub.dev/packages/mockito) can be used to mock dependencies.
-The BLoC pattern forces us to make all platform-specific dependencies of our BLoCs injectable [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+The BLoC Pattern forces us to make all platform-specific dependencies of our BLoCs injectable [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 This comes in very handy when testing BLoCs.
 For example, the wisdom BLoC of Wisgen fetches data from a given Repository.
 Instead of testing the Wisdom BLoC in combination with it’s Repository, we can inject a mock Repository into the BLoC.
+This way we can test one bit of logic at a time.
 In this example, we use *Mockito* to test if our wisdom BLoC emits new wisdoms after receiving a fetch event:

 ``` dart
 //Creating Mocks using Mockito